-Dockage is calculated per twenty-four (24) hour period or part thereof and begins when the first line is secured to make fast a vessel to a wharf, pier, or bulkhead structure or to another vessel so berthed and is terminated when the last line is released.
-Dockage is based on straight running time and shifting from one adjoining berth to another shall not interrupt the straight running time, so long as a minimum of one (1) mooring line remains on dock for the entirety of the shift.
+Dockage is calculated per twenty-four (24) hour period and begins when a vessel is secured to a wharf, pier, bulkhead structure or alongside another vessel so berthed and each 24 hours or portion thereof constitutes as an additional day's dockage.
+Dockage is based on straight running time and shifting from one adjoining berth to another shall not interrupt the straight running time.